Help-Center Resources during Difficult Times

 UPCOMING PROGRAMMING!

-- CAPS Community Forums: Please join us at any of our CAPS Community Forums to process thoughts and feelings about the election, other socio-political stressors, or any issues that are impacting you at this time.
+- CAPS Community Connections: Please join us at any of our CAPS Community Connections to process thoughts and feelings about the election, other socio-political stressors, or any issues that are impacting you at this time.

 - RISE Workshops: Educational and skill-building online Zoom workshops for students to learn new coping strategies or build upon tools they already have.
 Learning these skills helps students to improve stress management and emotion regulation, build tools for resilience, and learn strategies for well-being.